 - Randomly selected a non-statistical sample of sixty (60) accounts from the subscriber data.
-The monthly population averaged 67,211 subscribers. - Requested invoices for the sampled accounts during the audit period to verify that benefit amounts claimed for reimbursement were accurate, related to eligible accounts, and correctly applied to outstanding balances.
+The monthly population averaged 2,549 subscribers. - Requested invoices for the sampled accounts during the audit period to verify that benefit amounts claimed for reimbursement were related to active accounts, correctly applied to outstanding balances, and passed-through to eligible customers.